Cezero/dnd_tools/packages/shared/docs/feature-system/class-skills.md

 ## Key Design Principles

 ### **1. Container Pattern**
-- One `FeatureProgression` contains multiple `FeatureModifier` records
+- One `FeatureProgression` contains multiple `FeatureEntity` records
-- Each modifier represents a different class skill
+- Each entity represents a different class skill
 - The progression acts as a container for all class skills

 ### **2. Special Feature ID**